On the Separability of Information in Diffusion Models: Manifolds and the Information Budget

 Mutual information is largest if knowledge of the value of one variable completely determines the value of the other (see \cref{sec:MutualInformationPrimer}).
 On the other hand, if a given value of $\mY$ corresponds to a wide range of $\mX$, a greater amount of uncertainty remains about the value of the latter, so $I(\mX;\mY)$ is low.
 This is the case with labeled image datasets, where a label $\mY=\vy$ can correspond to a rich distribution of images $\mX|\mY=\vy$.
 For instance, the label `dog' corresponds to a wide variety of dogs.
 There is, however, a subtle point here about image datasets: the entropy of images does not arise only from high-level semantic variation (different breeds, poses, or scenes), but is overwhelmingly dominated by the low-level perceptual details present in each image.
 Diffusion models capture these details with remarkable fidelity, and a large share of their information capacity is devoted to encoding fine perceptual structure rather than high-level semantics.
 In fact, much of the low-level detail is not class-specific, but is shared across multiple categories of images (see \cref{fig:SemanticVsPerceptual}).
 Therefore, specifying the label `dog' does very little to narrow down the possibilities of which sample to draw.
-This is why diffusion models often stray from the conditioning signal during generation: the mutual information between images and labels is intrinsically low.
+This is why diffusion models sometimes stray from the conditioning signal during generation: the mutual information between images and labels is intrinsically low compared to its neural entropy.
+We provide empirical proof of these statements in \cref{sec:ExperimentsMain}.
+For now, we will rationalize them from an information theory perspective.

+We have made two assertions thus far: (1) neural entropy is high when $\mX$ lives in a low-dimensional manifold, and (2) a sizable fraction of this information is used up in resolving minute perceptual details.
+These two points are closely related.
+First, the largeness of $S^{\mX}_{\rm NN} \approx \KL ( \finP \| \Peq )$ is related to the fact that $\Peq$ is supported on the entire volume, whereas $\finP$ is restricted to the manifold, call it $\gM_\mX$.
+We can drill down further and triangulate the problem to the $\TC(\mX)$ from \cref{eq:FactorizedEntropy}.
+The joint density $\finP(x_1, \dots, x_\DimX)$ is supported on $\gM_\mX$ whereas the product density $\prod_{k=1}^{\DimX} \finP(x_k)$ is supported over a larger joint space.
+Therefore, the KL between them diverges.